-- Standard 3.MD.4: Generate measurement data by measuring lengths using rulers. - Standard 3.G.1: Understand that shapes in different categories may share attributes and that the shared attributes can define a larger category. - Standard 3.G.2: Partition shapes into parts with equal areas.
+- Standard 3.MD.4: Generate measurement data by measuring lengths using rulers marked with halves and fourths of an inch.
+Show the data by making a line plot where the horizontal scale is marked off in appropriate units-whole numbers, halves, or quarters. - Standard 3.G.1: Understand that shapes in different categories (for example, rhombuses, rectangles, and others) may share attributes (for example, having four sides), and that the shared attributes can define a larger category (for example, quadrilaterals).
+Recognize rhombuses, rectangles, and squares as examples of quadrilaterals, and draw examples of quadrilaterals that do not belong to any of these subcategories. - Standard 3.G.2: Partition shapes into parts with equal areas.
 Express the area of each part as a unit fraction of the whole.
+For example, partition a shape into four parts with equal area, and describe the area of each part as 1/4 of the area of the shape.